Thailand shores up capital as waters creep higher

 Since late July, 356 people have been killed and at least 113,000 moved to more than 1,700 makeshift shelters.

-The northern Bangkok districts of Don Muang and Lak Si were inundated on Sunday after spilled out of the Prapa canal.
-Boats and cars were seen side by side on a main road, with people seen wading through water or boarding trucks for evacuation as water levels were up to two meters in some parts.
+The northern Bangkok districts of Don Muang and Lak Si were inundated on Sunday after spilt out of the Prapa canal.
+Boats and cars were seen side by side on a main road, with people seen wading through water or boarding trucks for evacuation as water levels were up to two metres in some parts.

-Thai television showed footage of a two-meter long crocodile caught by authorities in a residential area.
+Thai television showed footage of a two-metre long crocodile caught by authorities in a residential area.

 Fears rose as water levels in the vast Chao Phraya River flowing through Bangkok were at a seven-year high and a flood wall collapsed next to a school on the banks.
 Some 1,200 people in riverside shanty towns were advised to leave their homes.